Table of Contents

-The term valvular aortic stenosis refers to a narrowing of the orifice that connects heart and aorta.
-Often the term aortic stenosis is used synonymously although it refers more specifically to a narrowing of the valve.
+The term valvular aortic stenosis refers to a narrowing of the orifice that connects the heart and aorta.
+Often, the term aortic stenosis is used synonymously, although it refers more specifically to a narrowing of the valve.

 Prevalence of valvular aortic stenosis

 Causes of valvular aortic stenosis

 Calcifying processes that are common, especially among over 65-year olds (bicuspid valves are affected earlier by the atherosclerotic processes), can cause valvular aortic stenosis.
 Rheumatic valvular aortic stenosis has become rare in industrialized countries because the responsible streptococcal infections are treated with antibiotics early on.
 Congenital forms of aortic stenosis are also possible.

 Different types of valvular aortic stenosis

 In valvular aortic stenosis, the left ventricle has to use more strength in order to maintain the cardiac output against a pathologically increased pressure gradient of the valve.
 This results in a concentric hypertrophy of the left ventricle.
 In the long run, this creates a diastolic dysfunction, resulting in pulmonary congestion and signs of heart failure.

 Symptoms and Clinical Presentation of Aortic Stenosis

 After strenuous exercise, syncopes and dizziness are often present because the head, as well as the peripherals, are receiving poor circulation.
 With hypertrophy of the heart, the coronary perfusion decreases, and this may lead to angina pectoris.
 Cardiac output decreases during progression of the disease.
 Signs of heart failure are clinically apparent.
 In asymptomatic patients, a valvular aortic stenosis can lead to sudden cardiac death.